-Optimal Health can only be Achieved with Understanding the Body’s Warning Signs & Treating the Hidden Causes!!!
+Optimal Health is Achieved with Understanding the Body’s Warning Signs & Treating the Hidden Causes!!!

 Hypertension otherwise known as High Blood Pressure is one of these Signs

-Dr Julie (Naturopathic Health Care Practitioner) enlightens you to the fact that over the years High Blood Pressure is a Symptom of Underlying Health Issues
+As a Naturopathic Practitioner I will share with you the facts of how High Blood Pressure is a Symptom of Underlying Health Issues

 It is these underlying health issues that are causing the High Blood Pressure.
 Herein lies the fact that High Blood Pressure is “Not a Disease but a Sign of an Unhealthy Body.”